 RUN JAVASCRIPT EVERY SECOND

-All right, let us now get started with the examples on how to loop Javascript every second.
+All right, let us now get started with examples of how to loop Javascript every second.

 METHOD 1) INTERVAL TIMER